filamentphp/filament/packages/admin/docs/02-resources/02-listing-records.md

     ->label('Previous')
 ```

-Please note that function will reapply the filters on the `getEloquentQuery()` method and *not* on the `getTableQuery()` method of your index page.
+Please note that the function will reapply the filters on the `getEloquentQuery()` method and *not* on the `getTableQuery()` method of your index page.
 That means that if you made customizations to your query only on the index page, you should reapply those customizations as well.

 ```php
 public static function getLastFilteredEloquentQuery(): Builder